jm-wltr/deep-learning-wall-tomography/README.md

 It is best to run this code with NVIDIA GPU.
 In this case you will need a Python version between 3.9-3.12 so that Torch is compatible with cuda (GPU).
 Otherwise, it will run on CPU.
 For optimal compatibility, I have been using Python 3.10.11.
 ```
+# (Optional).
+You can get Python 3.10.11 in Windows with this command
+winget install --id Python.Python.3.10 --version 3.10.11

 # 1. Create a Python virtual environment called “.venv”
 py -3.10 -m venv .venv